Key Quote

 Heaney uses expert agricultural vocabulary — 'headrig', 'furrow', 'hob-nailed', 'sod', 'sock' (ploughshare), 'wing' (mouldboard) — creating a world of physical, technical mastery.
 This specialised lexicon serves two purposes: it establishes the father as a craftsman whose skills are precise and hard-won, and it roots the poem in the specific world of Irish rural farming that Heaney knew intimately.

 The father's body is described with the same precision as his tools: 'His shoulders globed like a full sail strung'.
 The simile comparing the father's body to a sail combines strength (the wind-filled power) with grace (the curve of cloth).
-The father is not merely strong but beautiful in his labour — Heaney elevates farm work to an aesthetic (relating to beauty) act.
+The father is not merely strong but beautiful in his labour — Heaney elevates farm work to an aestheticaesthetic — Relating to beauty and the appreciation of beauty act.

 Key Words